raska-s/paper/paper.md

 Raska

 #Introduction
-We present aircraft measurements of BBOA over West Africa
+We present aircraft measurements of BBOA over West Africa.
+But not South Africa.